Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Improved Circuit for -ary Grover's Search

-In order to execute Grover's algorithm on physical quantum devices, it has to be ideally decomposed using single-qudit and/or two- qudit gates.
+In order to execute Grover's algorithm on quantum devices, it has to be ideally decomposed using one-qudit and/or two-qudit gates.
 It is important to carry out the effective low depth and low gate count decomposition in near term quantum devices and beyond \cite{Preskill_2018}.